Organic soya lecithin

 Cosmetics and skin care.
 Due to its emollient properties, soya lecithin is found in many skin care and cosmetic products.
 It helps maintain skin moisture by acting as a natural moisturiser.

-In baking, it is often added to improve the texture of bread, cakes and pastries and to retain moisture.
-It acts as an emulsifier for salad dressings and mayonnaise, ensuring that the oil and water ingredients are evenly mixed.
+In baking, it is often added to improve the texture and retain moisture in breads, cakes and pastries.
+It acts as an emulsifier for salad dressings and mayonnaise, ensuring a smooth mixing of oil and water ingredients.

-Soya lecithin is useful in smoothies because it gives a creamy texture.
+Soya lecithin is useful in smoothies as it provides a creamy texture.

 It can be used to improve the consistency of sauces.

-Soya lecithin is a valuable addition to both sweet and savoury foods, improving their texture, flavour and overall quality.
+Soya lecithin is a valuable addition to both sweet and savoury foods as it improves their texture, flavour and overall quality.

 The recommended daily intake of soya lecithin powder is about 1-2 tablespoons, which is about 7-14 g.